tilt-dev/company/development/README.md

 If the bug you have fixed is logged as a GitHub issue (in addition to being logged as a Clubhouse story, which it should already have been), be sure to close the GitHub issue, preferably with a link to the pull request fix, helping inform external users that the bug has now been fixed.

 ## Metrics
 Extracting data from Clubhouse (by [exporting all stories](https://help.clubhouse.io/hc/en-us/articles/360021168791-CSV-Export) from the single project we use), we track the number of bugs created, number of bugs fixed, and the total number of open bugs, over time.
-Note that the total number of open bugs is impacted by created bugs, bugs fixed, non-bugs being converted to bugs, and bugs being converted to non-bugs.
-So the week over week change of total number of bugs is not only impacted by bugs created and bugs fixed.
+Note that open bugs is impacted by bugs created, bugs fixed, non-bugs being converted to bugs, and bugs being converted to non-bugs.
+So the week over week change of open bugs is not only impacted by bugs created and bugs fixed.

 See charts and data in the [Google sheet](https://docs.google.com/spreadsheets/d/13L7Yg4x5lDCwevwVbzNJjMW_sLQxBZj73CuFlC_vkV8/).